kevinrue/GOexpress-original/README.md

 The analysis scores all Gene Ontology (GO) terms represented in the BioMart dataset of the species studied.
-A random forest (simple one-way ANOVA is also available) is generated on the grouping factor for each gene present in the expression dataset.
+A random forest (one-way ANOVA is also available) is generated on the grouping factor for each gene present in the expression dataset.
 Genes associated with the GO term in the BioMart but absent from the dataset are assigned a score of 0 and a rank of number(genes)+1.
 GO terms are